Blazemeter/github-action/README.md

 ### `ignoreSLA`
 - When set to true, the job always returns a **Success**
 ### `webhookURL`
-- Used when send microsoft teams notification for test start, internal report url, public report url, test end and test status
+- Used when send microsoft teams notification for blazemeter test status
 ### `enablePublicReportUrl`
 - Used when send public report url through a microsoft teams notification
 ## Example